 As antioxidants, zinc and selenium play a key role in the fight against free radicals.
 This helps to protect the skin (and other organs, including the hair) from premature aging and damage.

-Be careful, though, because an overabundance of zinc can lead to hair loss.
+Be careful, though, because an overabundance of zinc can lead to stunted hair growth.
 Instead, you’re better off getting your zinc and selenium from food sources, such as:

 - Red meats